 At 8:00 p.m., Amma stood and circumambulated his body, kissing and blessing him.
 His body was carried by his sons and grandsons, as well as the senior sannyasis of the Math, to the cremation ground, led by his eldest surviving son, Sri.
 Suresh.
 After performing all the customary rites, the flames of the funeral pyre were lit, and Sri.
 Sugunanandan Idamannel’s body was offered back to the elements.

-On the day following the cremation, the 25th March, a ceremonial function of collecting the ashes (sanjayana) was held in Amma’s presence, lead by Amma’s elder brother Suresh.
-As per the tradition some of the ashes will be kept for spreading in spiritual locations accross India.
+On the day following the cremation, the 25th of March, a ceremonial function of collecting the ashes (sanjayana) was held in Amma’s presence, led by Amma’s elder brother Suresh.
+As per the tradition, some of the ashes will be kept for spreading in spiritual locations across India.
 The remaining ashes were carried on that same day to the Amritapuri ocean by the family’s male members and the swamis.

-Traditional ceremonies and observations will take place successively during next 16 days, until 8th April.
+Traditional ceremonies and observations will take place successively during the next 16 days, until 8th April.